welcome to the mayan ruins website .

 Structure XIX is an elongated platform base with a double row of galleries running its width.
 It functioned as the north entrance to the acropolis, and is located within the west sector/Acropolis Group.

 Structure XX is set on a low platform base that measures about 118 feet/36 m x 262.5 feet/80 meters, with a current total height of about 26 feet/8 m.
 The main structure is flanked by two smaller gallery-type structures.
-One of these smaller structures features two storeys.
+One of these smaller structures features two stories.
 An Early Classic tomb was located within a sub-structure containing an offering of nine ceramic vessels.
 It is located within the west sector/Acropolis Group on the west side of the Plaza of the Prisoners.
 It served as an entryway into the more restricted western sector/Acropolis Group.
 Many of the other structures associated with this sector remain to be excavated and studied.

 The Northeast Group is a large complex including fifteen stelae.
 This group is mostly in an unexcavated state.
 An excavated, single platform housing three structures and four stelae have been restored, and is possible to identify when first entering the site.
 To the north of this complex is the small, partially excavated Taman residential group also seen when first entering the site.